jmerriweather/ex_dhcp/README.md

 iptables -t raw -I PREROUTING -p udp --dport 6767 -j NOTRACK
 ```

+If your DHCP application is part of a service, You will probably want to make these
+iptables settings persistent, but specific methods to do so are outside of the scope
+of these instructions.

 ### Interface Binding

 There may be situations where you would like to bind DHCP activity to a specific